-Fair Pay Score: 289
+Fair Pay

-Source of Concern
+Score: 285 Source of Concern

-General Description: This Construct addresses perceptions of the overall compensation package offered by the organization.
+General Description: The Fair Pay construct addresses perceptions of the overall compensation package offered by the organization.
 It describes how well the compensation package "holds up" when employees compare it to similar jobs in other organizations.